 To start our Thanksgiving activities we got out the paints and added another Paper Plate Craft to our list of fun things to do.
-The kids had fun painting their plates and watching it transform into a turkey with just a few cuts and folds.
+The kids enjoyed painting their paper plates and watching it transform into a turkey with 3D Feathers, just by making a few cuts and folds.
 It’s easy, I’ll show you how.

 SEE MORE: PAPER PLATE CRAFTS